 This is one of the simplest and most effective lead generation ideas for B2B and will form part of your b2b content marketing strategy.
 As soon as your users fill in a form on your site, you allow them to access or download premium content you want to exchange.

 One way to apply this approach is by taking advantage of tools such as Unbounce, which helps you create pages to offer your premium content.

 Furthermore, you can integrate this tool into email delivery software like MailChimp.
-This way you can simplify the process, by creating an auto-responder email option that follows users who’ve signed for your premium content.
+This way you can simplify the process, creating an auto-responder email option that follows users who’ve signed for your premium content.

 6. Search engine optimisation